emmagemal/PCE/README.md

-# PCE
-Population &amp; Community Ecology Report: Testing the Shannon Diversity Index in the context of Sphagnum peat bogs
+# Application of the Shannon Diversity Index in the context of microorganism communities in Sphagnum peat bog